Video Game: Full Throttle

 - Clear My Name - About halfway through the plot, Ben and the Polecats are framed for Malcolm Corley's murder.

 - Credits Gag: Many.
-Top marks goes to listing the crew's cats, and an entire "Special Biker Haiku Section!"
+Top marks goes to listing the crew's cats, an entire "Special Biker Haiku Section", and toy bunnies scampering into the sunset.

 - Cool Old Guy - Father Torque; but you can't beat Malcolm Corley.
 Both of whom are voiced by the same guy!